patel-himanshu/web-scraper/Scrapy_Scrapers/README.md

 # Scrapy

 Scrapy is a popular open source framework for extracting the data you need from websites in a fast, simple, yet extensible way.
 It can be used for a wide range of useful applications, like data mining, information processing or historical archival.
 It can also be used to extract data using APIs.
 It is a complete web scraping solution.
+It allows creation of spiders, which are Python classes that define how a site(s) will be scrapped.
+It is particularly useful for building robust, concurrent, scalable, large scale scrapers.

 ## Installation